optimism-java/hildr/README.md

 You will need three things to run `hildr-node`:
 1. An archival L1 node, synced to the settlement layer of the OP Stack chain you want to sync (e.g. reth, geth, besu, nethermind, etc.)
-2. A Optimism Execution Engine (e.g. op-geth, op-reth, op-erigon, etc.)
+2. An Optimism Execution Engine (e.g. op-geth, op-reth, op-erigon, etc.)
 3. An instance of hildr-node.
-For this example, we'll start a Optimism Sepolia Node.
+For this example, we'll start an Optimism Sepolia Node.

-### Installing a Optimism Execution Engine
+### Installing an Optimism Execution Engine

 Next, you'll need to install a [Optimism L2 Execution Engine](https://github.com/ethereum-optimism/optimism/blob/develop/specs/exec-engine.md), which is the equivalent to the Execution Client on the OP Stack.
 Available options include: